-Churchbridge, SK (September 30, 2017) – Danyka Maurer of Saskatchewan and Luc Roy of Quebec have been selected as the Outstanding Young Farmers Memorial Scholarship winners for 2017.
-Each winner will receive a $1,000 scholarship to support their post-secondary agricultural education.
+Churchbridge, SK (September 4, 2019) –Tim Koelen & Mikayla Ringelberg, both from Ontario, have been selected as the Outstanding Young Farmers Memorial Scholarship winners for 2019.
+Each winner has received a $1,000 scholarship to support their post-secondary agricultural education.

 Since 2009, Canada’s Outstanding Young Farmers program has supported agricultural education for young Canadians through its Memorial Scholarship fund.
 The OYF Memorial Scholarship was established by the late Martin Streef, recipient of both Ontario’s and Canada’s OYF awards in 1996, to help future generations of Canadians pursue their passion for agriculture.
 Martin was president of Streef Produce Ltd., a family-run fresh fruit and vegetable business in Woodstock Ontario.